-demand theory, labor supply theory, price theory, and various production decisions in different types of competitive markets.
-Upon completion, students should have a fundamental appreciation and comprehension for the motivation of individual firms and

-ECN 232 ECONOMICS (MACRO)3(3-0) Normally Offered: F, SP This course is a study of the behavior of the economy as a whole.
+ECN 232 ECONOMICS (MACRO)......3(3-0) Normally Offered: F, SP

+This course is a study of the behavior of the economy as a whole.
 It examines certain principles of aggregate behavior as suggested by the famous economist John Maynard Keynes and how certain deductions taken from microeconomic behavior effect the entire economy.
 Students who complete this course will have an improved understanding of our national economy and the critical economic issues of our times.

+EDUCATION

-EDUCATION EDU 121 INTRODUCTION TO EDUCATION This is a basic introductory course into the discipline of teacher education.
+This is a basic introductory course into the discipline of teacher education.
 The primary objective of the course is designed to facilitate an understanding of "what it means to become a teacher in today's society."
 The course requires participation in the school environment through a 35-hour service project in which students learn to investigate and understand educational concepts through classroom and personal experience.

-EDU 220 MULTICULTURAL EDUCATION3(3-0) Normally Offered: SP (even years) Provides a theoretical and empirical overview of educational issues affecting low-income immigrant and U.Sborn minority student populations in an increasingly diverse and changing society.
+Provides a theoretical and empirical overview of educational issues affecting low-income immigrant and U.S.-born minority student populations in an increasingly diverse and changing society.
 Special attention is given to the transformative practices that enable students to dismantle inequality and struggle for a more democratic society.

 Prerequisite: EDU 121 or SOC 123.

-ELECTRICAL POWER TECHNOLOGY EPT 230 POLY-PHASE METERING3(2-2) Normally Offered: SP In this course, students learn about single-phase metering and poly-phase metering, including meter design, adjustments, compensations, and applications.
+ELECTRICAL POWER TECHNOLOGY

+EPT 230 POLY-PHASE METERING......3(2-2) Normally Offered: SP

+In this course, students learn about single-phase metering and poly-phase metering, including meter design, adjustments, compensations, and applications.
 They also learn about power factor analyzers, meter demand theory, high amperage CT cabinets and primary metering.
 Students will construct and test single-phase and poly-phase transformer rated meter installations.

 Prerequisite: APP 100E.
 Corequisite: APP 104E.
-ELECTRICAL SYSTEMS TECHNOLOGY EST 301 POWER SYSTEMS3(3-0) Normally Offered: SP This course applies electrical theory accompanied with physics to electrical systems including power flows, system design, and load management of different types of electrical power systems.
-Prerequisite: PHY 221, EST 302, EST 304.
-Corequisite: PHY 222.
-EST 302 CURCUITS4(4-0) Normally Offered: F Course covers circuit analysis of DC circuits (resistance, capacitance, inductance) and AC circuits; DC power and energy calculations; DC power consuming devices and harmonies; conversion of AC to DC and brief introduction of DC power electronics; defines phasors complex power and impedance: mathematical calculations showing AC power and energy; apply metering theories to

-DC power consuming devices and harmonies; conversion of AC to DC and brief introduction of DC power electronics; defines phasors complex power and impedance; mathematical calculations showing AC power and energy; apply metering theories to determine system qualities such as electricity power and energy; and using basic calculus to show how energy is power integrated over time.

-Prerequisite: APP 104E.
-Corequisite: PHY 221.